siku2/garmin-hasscontrol/README.md

 ### Prerequisites
-In order to use this widget you need to have an Home Assistant instance accessible over https.
+In order to use this widget you need to have an Home Assistant instance accessible over https using an official SSL certificate (no self-signed).

 As all communication from Garmin watches go thru the mobile device, you also need to have a paired mobile phone, and the Garmin Connect app needs to be running on that phone.